mute-key/editoroverlay/BACKLOG.md

       if the current file on editor is ignored, the overlay will display greyed out icon with tag message if the current file is indexed by git, the overlay will display active svg, with total numbers of changes in current branch include mod, add, del and etc.
-- [+] added git overlay configruations in setting.
+- [+] added git overlay configurations in setting.

 - [0] bug fix on warning source not displaying on overlay.